-- 1c3+) [RECOMMENDATION] Results should be ready at the end of the last day of competition. - 1c3++) [ADDITION] Physical records (e.g. score sheets, written solutions from Fewest Moves Solving) must be retained for a minimum of one month.
-Digital records (e.g. scramble sequences, results) must be retained permanently. - 1c3b+) [CLARIFICATION] If there are multiple groups, it is not necessary to identify which competitor was in which groups. - 1c4+) [RECOMMENDATION] Corrections to the results should be available within one week of the competition date. - \bullet 1c10+) [CLARIFICATION] It is sufficient to ensure access to a digital copy of the Regulations.
+- 1c+) [CLARIFICATION] "The WCA Delegate" refers to anyone fulfilling the role of a WCA Delegate at a competition. - 1c3+) [RECOMMENDATION] Results should be ready at the end of the last day of competition. - 1c3++) [ADDITION] Physical records (e.g. score sheets, written solutions from Fewest Moves Solving) must be retained for a minimum of one month.
+Digital records (e.g. scramble sequences, results) must be retained permanently.

+• 1c3b+) [CLARIFICATION] If there are multiple groups, it is not necessary to identify which competitor was in which groups.

-- 1h+) [RECOMMENDATION] Competitors in the same group should use the same scramble sequences.
-Different groups should use different scramble sequences. - 1h++) [RECOMMENDATION] All attempts in the final round of an event, as well as all Fewest Moves Solving attempts, should have the same scramble sequences for all competitors (i.e. only 1 group). - \bullet 1 h 1 +) [CLARIFICATION] Scramblers/judges should only scramble for/judge other competitors in the same group only if it is important for competition logistics. - 1h1++) [CLARIFICATION] For Fewest Moves Solving, judges may judge competitors in their own group before they have finished their attempt (i.e. while they are competing).
+- 1c4+) [RECOMMENDATION] Corrections to the results should be available within one week of the competition date. - 1c10+) [CLARIFICATION] It is sufficient to ensure access to a digital copy of the Regulations. - 1h+) [RECOMMENDATION] Competitors in the same group should use the same scramble sequences.
+Different groups should use different scramble sequences. - 1h++) [RECOMMENDATION] All attempts in the final round of an event, as well as all Fewest Moves Solving attempts, should have the same scramble sequences for all competitors (i.e. only 1 group). - 1h1+) [CLARIFICATION] Scramblers/judges should only scramble for/judge other competitors in the same group only if it is important for competition logistics. - 1h1++) [CLARIFICATION] For Fewest Moves Solving, judges may judge competitors in their own group before they have finished their attempt (i.e. while they are competing).